A Hypnotherapist review of Disney Pixar’s Inside Out

 As per wikipedia “the film is set in the mind of a young girl, Riley Andersen, where five personified emotions—Joy, Sadness, Fear, Anger, and Disgust — try to lead her through life as she moves with her parents to a new city”.

-I don’t want to ruin the movie for those that haven’t seen it but briefly let me explain.
+Spoiler alert: I don’t want to ruin the movie for those that haven’t seen it but briefly let me explain.
+(Skip to the next paragraph if you don’t want to know the storyline).
 The five emotions form the bulk of the film as they argue with who should be ‘on stage’ for each of Riley’s experiences.
 There is a use of ‘core memories’ as each emotion uses previous memories to bring back their feeling.
-At one point when fighting over emotions Joy and Sadness get sucked up a chute which takes them away from Riley’s mind.
+At one point when fighting over emotions Joy and Sadness find themselves sucked up a chute.
+This takes them away from Riley’s mind.

 The film portrays the brain really well here.
 Did you know a Harvard study demonstrated that the brain behaves in the same way whether it’s remembering or actually doing.
 Therefore when we remember something we tend to get the same feelings back that we had at the time.
 In therapy this can be useful if we need to go back and deal with previous emotions, we can go back to the memory and ‘file’ or ‘sort’ the emotions so that they do not come out and effect our daily behaviour in negative ways.
 We can also use this to go back and remember positive aspects of our previous selves.

 In therapy, as a hypnotherapist I use various techniques to help clients find these emotions that they are struggling to feel.
-My favourite part of the film was when Joy and Sadness ended up in what seemed to be the memory warehouse.
-There were little workers sorting through all of the memories, discarding them, saving them and sending some into Riley’s mind.
+I love the part when Joy and Sadness end up in the memory warehouse.
+There are little workers sorting through all of the memories, discarding them, saving them and sending some into Riley’s mind.
 This was representative of a technique I use a lot in my work when I help client’s find the filing cabinet of their mind.
 We work through everything that is bubbling around in their mind sorting things into cabinets (or whatever their storage of choice is), bins, to do piles etc.